Office of Career Services

 - Use parallel grammatical structures and consistent verb tenses.

 - Include name, address, telephone and professional email.

 - Make sure your address, telephone and email address are ones you check often.

-- Telephone: Make sure that your voice mail is professional and you remove ringback tones.
+- Telephone: Make sure your voice mail is professional and you remove ringback tones.

 - Email: Make sure your email address is professional.
 Avoid the use of free email extensions such as Gmail or Yahoo as employers may block these as spam.

 - NO: email@example.com

 - YES: firstname.lastname@example.org

 - Optional but highly recommended if not submitting a cover letter with your application.